• Skip to main content

 A character study that wanders extraordinarily between narrative styles and formats to reflect the complexity of life in the corner of northwest London in which I lived for more than a decade.

-Filed Under: Book Reviews Tagged With: March 23, Writer's Reads
+Themes Book Reviews March 23 Writer's Reads

 Protected by Copyscape